cmhamiche/Resolve-DNG-Workflow./README.md

 # Simple Resolve grade for DNG

-A fusion composition with AgX in between a couple of nodes to serve as a base grade for DNG sequences.
+A fusion composition to serve as a base grade for DNG sequences.
 Works with the free DaVinci Resolve version.

 Resolve's Camera Raw color space for DNG doesn't clip colors regardless of the timeline and it's display referred, those are the main issues we're trying to solve here.
 It's graded according to my taste and might be subject to change.
 It is comprised of a curve, a tone mapper and few saturation adjustments.